How much sleep are you getting?

 Three things to aim to do:

 Shift away from screens at least 30 min to 60 min before bedtime.
-Even if you aren’t tired, try to read a magazine or journal – just don’t look at a phone, tablet or TV before bed.
-Your brain can be tricked into staying up later by the light in these screens which will lead to less restful sleep.
+Even if you aren’t tired, try to read a magazine or journal – don’t look at a phone, tablet, or TV before bed.
+Your brain can be tricked into staying up later by the light in these screens, leading to less restful sleep.

 Keep to a schedule.
-Have a set bedtime and wake time every day.
-I know it is tempting to stay up late on the weekends and sleep in, however, this will only go to mess up your routine more during the week.
+Have a set bedtime and waketime every day.
+I know it is tempting to stay up late on the weekends and sleep in.
+However, this will only mess up your routine more during the week.

 How many sports and activities are you participating in?

-Often my students are feeling especially harried because they are playing 2, 3 sometimes even 4 sports on top of jobs, community service and more!
+Often my students feel especially harried because they play 2, 3, and sometimes even four sports on top of jobs, community service, and more!
 At a certain point, you have to learn to pick only the activities you really want to focus on, especially if the time commitment is affecting your school work.
 I typically ask students to pick the things they are MOST passionate about.
-Leaving a sport or activity won’t look like a “failure,” it will be looked at as prioritizing your time.
+Leaving a sport or activity won’t look like a “failure.”
+It will be considered prioritizing your time.
 This is a skill you will need in college, I promise you!
-I brought this up with a student recently who felt so pulled by all of her coaches, she finally decided to walk away from a sport she had been doing “her whole life” because she realized that she had only been staying in it out of habit, not because she enjoyed it.
-By saying no to one thing, she was then able to say yes to an activity she longed to do, but never had time for (joining a local yoga class).
+I brought this up with a student recently who felt so pulled by all of her coaches she finally decided to walk away from a sport she had been doing “her whole life” because she realized that she had only been staying in it out of habit, not because she enjoyed it.
+By saying no to one thing, she could then say yes to an activity she longed to do but never had time for (joining a local yoga class).

-From a college perspective, it would be looked at better for a student to only be in a few activities he was deeply and passionately involved in vs a lot of activities that he really had no interest in.
-Write down all of your current activities and rank them from most important to least important.
+From a college perspective, it would be looked better for a student to only be in a few activities he was deeply and passionately involved in vs. a lot of activities that he really had no interest in.
+Please write down your current activities and rank them from most important to least important.
 Could you take 1 or 2 activities off the list?

 While it is normal to feel some stress sometimes, what is NOT normal is to feel stressed all day, every day.
 Take a minute right now and take stock of how you are feeling.
 Is your mind racing?
-Are you nervous about something coming up, or are you running over something that happened a couple days ago?
+Are you nervous about something coming up, or are you running over something that happened a couple of days ago?
 Try this simple exercise to ground yourself in the moment and bring you back to the present.
-I find that when I am also feeling out of control, this 30 second exercise helps me feel much calmer and more focused.
+When I also feel out of control, this 30-second exercise helps me feel much calmer and more focused.

 What are 5 things you see?